Sharp bounds for non-trace class noise and applications to SPDEs: Preliminaries

 Note that $\g(H,X)\embed \calL(H,X)$.
 Moreover, from the comments below \cite[Definition 9.1.1]{HNVW2}, it also follows that the exponent $2$ can be replaced by any exponent $p\in [1,\infty)$.
 Moreover, \cite[Theorem 9.1.17]{HNVW2} ensures that the above definition is independent of the orthonormal basis $(h_n)_{n\geq 1}$ chosen on $H$.
-In particular, any finite operator with finite-dimensional range is $\gamma$-radonifying.
+In particular, any finite-rank operator is $\gamma$-radonifying.